The Wish Giver

-The Wish Giver: Three Tales of Coven Tree is a 1983 young adult or children's book by Bill Brittain.
+The Wish Giver: Three Tales of Coven Tree is a 1983 children's book by Bill Brittain.
 The "wish giver" in the title refers to the enigmatic man who gives three children a wish to make their deepest dreams come true, but the wishes are not worded carefully, and go horribly wrong.

 The Wish Giver was the recipient of a Newbery Honor in 1984.

 Plot summary

 Prologue

 The narrator, Stewart Meade (nicknamed "Stew Meat"), meets a strange man named Thaddeus Blinn in a carnival tent and notices something unusual about him.
 Stew Meat sees that there are three children in the tent who he recognizes as Polly, Rowena, and Adam.
 Blinn sells each of them a card with a red spot in the middle, for only 50 cents each, explaining that all they have to do is to press their finger on the spot, make a wish out loud, and it will come true – exactly as they word it.